Esophageal Cancer: The Basics

 The esophagus is a tube made out of muscle that connects your mouth to your stomach.
 Esophageal cancer is caused by esophageal cells growing out of control.
 As the number of cells grow, they form into a tumor.
 This articles describes the basic information about esophageal cancer including how it is diagnosed and treated.

-Overview of cancer of the esophagus and Barrett's esophagus, their diagnosis, staging and treatments.
+This article provides an overview of cancer of the esophagus and Barrett's esophagus, their diagnosis, staging and treatments.

 Barrett's esophagus is a pre-cancerous condition that increases a person's risk for developing esophageal adenocarcinoma.
 This article details information about symptoms, screening, diagnosis and treatment for this condition.